kubakad/english-for-designers/06-storytelling/index.md

-# Infographic can save your life
+# Infographics can save your life

 My [process](Progress/index.md)